-Recycling of employers' contributions
+- Recycling of pension contributions

-One area which could present significant difficulties for reinstating opted-out service is where members chose to receive recycled employer contributions (as described above).
+One area which could present significant difficulties for reinstating opted-out service is where members were in receipt of recycled contributions, such as GPs (as described above).
 The draft regulations do not recognise the possibility that such policies may have been in operation during the remedy period.
 Given that many opt-outs have been due to pensions tax issues, there may be a significant number of members in this position who now wish to opt back in.

-Unpicking such recycling transactions could be very complex, but it is essential that DHSC considers this and provides guidance on employers and members liabilities.
+Unpicking such recycling transactions could be very complex, but it is essential that the Department of Health considers this and provides guidance on employer and member liabilities.

-Members who reduced hours because of the discrimination
+- Members who reduced hours because of the discrimination

-The regulations consider members who opted out of the Scheme due to the discrimination, but do not consider that some members may have opted to reduce their hours or programmed activities because of the discrimination (for example, to reduce their pension growth in the reformed scheme if they would not have needed to, had the legacy scheme been available to them).
+The regulations consider members who opted out of the scheme due to the discrimination, but do not consider that some members may have opted to reduce their hours or programmed activities because of the discrimination.
+For example, members may have reduced hours to reduce their pension growth in the reformed scheme but they may not have needed to, had the legacy scheme been available to them.
 Such contingent decisions should be given due consideration.

-Members who opted out and died without death in service benefits

-Another area which the regulations do not appear to consider is members who opted out of the Scheme due to the discrimination and who have died while still working for the Service.
+Members who opted out and died without death in service benefits Another area which the regulations do not appear to consider is members who opted out of the scheme due to the discrimination and who have died while still working for the Service.
 These members' dependants may have been entitled to death in service benefits but for the discrimination.

-Early Retirement Reduction Buy Out ("ERRBO"; regulations 17-25)
+Early Retirement Reduction Buy Out (regulations 16-24)

-The option for ERRBO and additional pension payments to be carried forward has been addressed in part by the consultation, but the options appear limited.
+The option for Early Retirement Reduction Buy Out (ERRBO) and additional pension payments to be carried forward has been addressed in part by the consultation, but the options appear limited.

 It is our understanding that members electing for legacy scheme benefits must forgo their ERRBO rights entirely except for the refund of contributions.
-It is presumed that a member who purchased ERRBO rights will find it easy to persuade their scheme manager that they would have purchased additional benefits in the legacy scheme in the relevant period.
-We believe that guidance needs to be produced for decision makers so this process is fair for members.
+It is presumed that a member who purchased ERRBO rights will find it easy to persuade their Scheme Manager that they would have purchased additional benefits in the legacy scheme in the relevant period.
+We believe that guidance needs to be produced for decision-makers so that this process is fair for members.